rishi614kumar/georisk-ai/README.md

 - **Radius Filtering Limitation**
   The `within_circle` spatial filter currently uses a **static radius of 100 meters**.
   User-specified radius values are **not yet supported**.

+  - **NTA Data Inconsistency**
+  Conversions from BBL to NTA are available, however, the converted NTA values do not always line up with the NTA values provided in the Population by NTA dataset.

 - **GeoClient Address Range Errors**
   Some valid NYC addresses (e.g.,